jmoyers/compilers/finite_automata.md

 **Accept/Reject**
 * If we at the **end of input** and in **accepting state** => accept
-* Otherwise => reject -- this means if there is no transition for the input, it fals as well
+* Otherwise => reject -- this means if there is no transition for the input, it fails as well
 * Otherwise can be said that `S ⊈ F` // not totally sure this is the same symbol

 **Finite automata diagrams**